Tann13/Cleanpro/README.md

 # Cleanpro
-Shared information and knowledge for professional cleaning companies, clients, and individuals
+A comprehensive resource for professional cleaning knowledge, techniques, and best practices.